Requirements for DMA

 Apple Push Notification Service certificate

-For Device Management for Apple to work effectively with macOS and iOS devices, you must generate an Apple Push Notification Service (APNS) certificate that is unique to your RMM installation.
+For Device Management for Apple to work effectively with macOS and iOS devices, you must generate an Apple Push Notification Service (APNS) certificate that is unique to your N-sight RMM account.

-We do not provide this certificate but we provide a wizard to help you obtain one from Apple Inc. For more information, see Add a new Apple Push Certificate.
+We do not provide this certificate but we provide a wizard to help you obtain one from Apple Inc. For more information, see Add an Apple Push Certificate.

 For Apple iOS we use the device’s built-in MDM framework APIs that are controlled via the Apple Push Notification Service (APNS).
 These are used to register the device, upload information, and send commands.

 To receive these push notifications, the device connects directly to the APNS over the cellular network or Wi-Fi.
 To permit the APNS traffic when connecting via Wi-Fi, the following TCP ports must be open in the firewall: